Introduction

 What we get out of being a Representative

 One of the most obvious benefits of being a representative is being taken outside of our normal range of experience.
 This allows us to expand our circle of empathy and understanding.
 One of many examples was when a mother of a heroin addict stood in to represent someone who suffered an addiction (not her son).
 After that representation she stated that for the first time ever she understood the power of the pull of the drug for an addict because she felt it while in the role.
-These strange foreign feelings usually dissipate when we step out of the role.
-Allowing this to happen naturally gives us time to absorb the lesson that is available to us from the role.
+At times, representatives may notice emotions, impulses, bodily sensations, or perspectives that feel unfamiliar or unexpected.
+These experiences are usually temporary and often settle naturally once the representation has ended.
+Allowing this settling process to unfold naturally gives us time to absorb whatever understanding or insight may emerge from the role.

 If foreign feelings get too much while in the role, just let the facilitator know as it is usually easy to tone them down to manageable levels for the representative.
 Very rarely a representative will need to step out of the role during a representation.
 If someone is left with an unpleasant “hangover” from a role after the representation has finished and it does not seem to be resolving, the facilitator has simple rituals to resolve that.